UWNETLAB/dcss_supplementary/README.md

 `questions_and_problem_sets` contains all of the questions and problems associated with each chapter in the book.
 These materials were developing collaboratively, with much of the work done by my PhD students [Pierson Browne](https://github.com/pbrowne88) and [Tyler Crick](https://github.com/tcrick) in the context of TAing the graduate and undergraduate versions of my Computational Social Science class at University of Waterloo in Winter and Spring 2021.
 These materials will grow and evolve over time (typically coinciding with semesters when I am teaching Computational Social Science).

+## High Resolution Figures

+The `figures` directory contains every figure from the book as vector graphics (PDF), and in a few cases (e.g., screenshots of websites) high-resolution PNGs.

 ## Supplementary Chapter Content and Tutorials

 `supplementary_content` contains a number of notebooks that go beyond what is covered in the book.
 As of right now, it contains notebooks on collecting data from social media APIs (Twitter and Reddit) and on web scraping with Selenium.
 It also contains some additional content on analytical Bayesian inference that is intended to provide some additional clarity on the basic logic of Bayesian inference.
 If Bayesian inference is new to you, I suggest working through this example after working on Chapters 23 and 24.